AckerlyXu/heima/articles/resiliency/resiliency-technical-guidance-recovery-loss-azure-region.md

 Determining the number of spare role instances to deploy in advance for disaster recovery is an important aspect of capacity planning.
 Having a full-scale secondary deployment ensures that capacity is already available when needed.
 However, this effectively doubles the cost.
 A common pattern is to have a small, secondary deployment, large enough to run critical services.
 This small secondary deployment is a good idea, both to reserve capacity, and for testing the configuration of the secondary environment.

-> [AZURE.NOTE]
+> [!NOTE]
 > The subscription quota is not a capacity guarantee.
 The quota is simply a credit limit.
 To guarantee capacity, the required number of roles must be defined in the service model, and the roles must be deployed.
 >
 >

 ### Load Balancing

 To load balance traffic across regions requires a traffic management solution.
-Azure provides [Azure Traffic Manager](/home/features/traffic-manager/).
+Azure provides [Azure Traffic Manager](https://www.azure.cn/home/features/traffic-manager/).
 You can also take advantage of third-party services that provide similar traffic management capabilities.

 ### Strategies